 These Jøtul wood stoves qualify for the Biomass Tax Credit!

-- Effective Dates: The new tax credit under Sec.
-25(C) of the U.S. Internal Revenue Code (“IRC” or “tax code”) is effect on January 1, 2023 for qualifying purchases and installations completed on or after that date, through December 31, 2032.
+- Effective Dates: The tax credit under Sec.
+25(C) of the U.S. Internal Revenue Code (“IRC” or “tax code”) took effect on January 1, 2023, for qualifying purchases and installations completed on or after that date, through December 31, 2025.

-- Credit Amount: Creates a new tax credit of 30 percent of the purchase and installation costs (with a $2,000 annual cap with no lifetime limit) for tax years 2023 through 2032.
+- Credit Amount: The credit allows taxpayers to claim 30 percent of the purchase and installation costs (capped at $2,000 annually) for qualifying products made in tax years 2023 through December 31, 2025.

 How to Claim your tax credit on Wood Stoves purchased AFTER December 31, 2022: